- 1 Background

 Yet, it only takes one misbehaving person to ruin the pleasant rides of everyone aboard a bus or train.

-If you must smoke or “vape” whatever product you have, do so as far away from others as possible, preferably “downwind” from other passengers.
-While you may think your smoke is cool, that smoke may trigger respiratory problems for your fellow passengers.
-Be considerate of others.
-Remember: you are at a public transportation stop.
+If you must smoke, “puff,” “toke,” or “vape” whatever product you have, do so as far away from others as possible, preferably “downwind” from other passengers.
+While you may think your smoke is cool, that smoke may trigger respiratory problems for other people.
+Please be considerate of others.
+Remember: you are using public transportation, to or from a public transportation facility, .

 Aboard the Bus Or Train

-When boarding, move the rear or center of the bus or train car.
+When boarding, move the center or rear of the bus or train car.
 This helps reduce crowding at the door(s).

-Especially if it’s rush hour, don’t take up more space than you must.
+Aboard a bus or train, don’t take up more space than you must – especially if it’s during the weekday “rush hour” periods from 6am-9am and 4pm-7pm.
 One way to make space: put your bag or backpack between your legs, instead of wearing it.
 If possible, put your bag under the seat to make more space.

 On rainy days, make sure your umbrellas aren’t dripping on another rider or on other seats.
-Put your umbrella between seats, or under the seat if possible.
+Put your umbrella between seats, or underneath the seat if possible.

-As we are all stressed out at times, it’s tempting to get into a verbal dispute with a bus driver – particularly over how much fare to pay and how.
-When such a dispute occurs, calmly ask the driver to clarify the situation.
-Screaming and swearing at the bus driver resolves NOTHING.
-Ask the bus driver how he or she is doing – they may be going thru personal issues that can be resolved thru talking.
-If calmness won’t settle the dispute, one solution is to pay the full adult fare (if possible), write down the bus driver’s badge number, and write to VTA about the incident.
-Alternately, leave the bus and wait for the next bus, if possible.
-Don’t needlessly stop others from arriving by bus on time with verbal disputes.
+As we are all stressed out at times, it’s tempting to get into a verbal dispute with a bus driver or train operator – particularly over how much fare to pay and how.
+When such a dispute occurs, calmly ask the person to clarify the situation.
+Screaming and swearing at the driver or operator resolves NOTHING.
+If calmness won’t settle the dispute, one solution is to pay the full adult fare (if possible), write down the driver or operator’s badge number, and write to the transit agency about the incident.
+Alternately, leave the bus or train and wait for the next bus or train, if possible.
+Don’t needlessly stop others from arriving to their destinations or connections on time with verbal disputes.

 Using Your (Smart) Phone on Transit